bstien/HTTPMock/README.md

 **Can I customize what happens when no mock is found?**
 Yes.
 Use `HTTPMock.unmockedPolicy` to choose between `.notFound` (hardcoded 404), `.passthrough` (real network), `.mock(MockResponse)` (your custom response), or `.fatalError` (crash on unmocked requests).
 The custom option supports all `MockResponse` features, while `.fatalError` is useful for strict testing to catch missing mocks.

+**Can I customize the URLSession used for passthrough requests?**
+Yes.
+When creating an `HTTPMock` instance, you can provide a custom `passthroughSession` parameter with your own `URLSession` configuration.
+This allows you to control timeouts, caching policies, and other networking behavior for unmocked requests when using `.passthrough` policy.
+Each HTTPMock instance maintains its own isolated passthrough session.

 ## Example response helpers
 These are available as static factory methods on `MockResponse` and can be used directly inside a `Path` or `addResponses` builder: